dan2bit/songs-for-my-funeral/utils/HOWTO.md

 ./assemble.sh
 ```

-assemble.sh reads `tracks.tsv` for track order, filenames, and transitions — no hardcoded values.
+assemble.sh reads `tracks.tsv` for track order, filenames, and transitions.
+The chapter and master *expected* durations used for the ✓/⚠ check are hardcoded in assemble.sh — update them manually when tracks are added or removed.
 To check durations without rebuilding:

 ```bash
 bash duration.sh